coverlet-coverage/coverlet/README.md

 Both `Exclude` and `Include` properties can be used together but `Exclude` takes precedence.

 You can specify multiple filter expressions by separting them with a comma (`,`).

+### SourceLink

+Coverlet supports [SourceLink](https://github.com/dotnet/sourcelink) custom debug information contained in PDBs.
+When you specify the `--use-source-link` flag in the global tool or `/p:UseSourceLink=true` property in the MSBuild command, Coverlet will generate results that contain the URL to the source files in your source control instead of absolute file paths.

 ### Cake Addin
 If you're using [Cake Build](https://cakebuild.net) for your build script you can use the [Cake.Coverlet](https://github.com/Romanx/Cake.Coverlet) addin to provide you extensions to dotnet test for passing coverlet arguments in a strongly typed manner.